Skip to Content

 8. Watch a firework display

-Wrap up warm (or stay close to the bonfire) and watch glittering fireworks fill the night sky as the Cotswolds celebrates Bonfire Night in traditional style.
-This year there are firework displays at Bath Racecourse (3 November), Chipping Campden and Miserden (both 4 November), Guiting Power (5 November), Cheltenham Racecourse (6 November) and Tetbury (11 November).
+Wrap up warm (or stay close to the bonfire) and watch glittering fireworks fill the sky as the Cotswolds celebrates Bonfire Night in traditional style.
+This year there are firework displays in Stroud’s Five Valleys (28 October), Bath Racecourse (1 November), Dursley (2 November), Guiting Power (3 November), Moreton-in-Marsh (7 November) and Cheltenham Racecourse (9 November).

 9. Toast marshmallows over the fire